francescogerardomarra/its/modulo26/1_authentication.md

 #### Java client

 When developing a custom Java client, securely storing authentication tokens (including session cookies and JWTs) is critical.
-Unlike web browsers, Java clients do not inherently provide built-in storage mechanisms like **local storage** or **session storage**, but they can use alternative storage strategies depending on the type of client (e.g., desktop applications, mobile clients, or server-side clients).
+Unlike web browsers, Java clients do not inherently provide built-in storage mechanisms like **local storage** or **session storage**, but they can use alternative storage strategies depending on the type of client (e.g. desktop applications, mobile clients, or server-side clients).
 The storage options need to be secure, as improper handling can lead to vulnerabilities.

 ##### **Local File System Storage**
 - **Persistent**: Tokens can be stored securely in files on the local file system, allowing them to persist across client sessions.
 - **Security Considerations**: If not properly encrypted, tokens stored on the file system could be vulnerable to unauthorized access.
 To mitigate risks, ensure that tokens are encrypted before being stored, and apply strong access controls to the file system.

 ##### **In-Memory Storage**
-- **Temporary**: Tokens can be stored in memory for the duration of the session, using Java’s internal data structures (e.g., variables, `HashMap`, or `ConcurrentHashMap`).
+- **Temporary**: Tokens can be stored in memory for the duration of the session, using Java’s internal data structures (e.g. variables, `HashMap`, or `ConcurrentHashMap`).
 - **Security Considerations**: While in-memory storage is generally faster and easier to manage, it is still vulnerable if an attacker gains access to the application’s runtime environment.
 It's essential to clear sensitive data from memory once it is no longer needed, to minimize the exposure of tokens.